Understanding Brain Injuries

 Traumatic brain injury (TBI) is the most common form of acquired brain injury.
 It occurs when a sudden trauma causes damage to the brain.
 TBI can result when the head violently hits an object, as in a car crash, or when an object penetrates the skull and enters the brain as in a shooting.
 Symptoms of a TBI can be mild, moderate, or severe, depending on the extent of the injury to the brain.
-For a detailed breakdown of causes and symptoms of TBI, read this Mayo Clinic overview.
+For a detailed breakdown of the causes and symptoms of TBI, read this Mayo Clinic overview.

 Far and away the leading cause of death and disability among persons under the age of 45, TBI strikes 1.7 million Americans each year, with over 50,000 dying of their injuries.
 In addition, the CDC estimates that 5.7 million Americans are permanently disabled with Traumatic Brain Injury – roughly 2% of the population!
-Millions more, whose injuries do not quite meet the rigorous standard of ‘legal disability,’ struggle with life-altering deficits.
+Millions more whose injuries do not quite meet the rigorous standard of legal disability struggle with life-altering deficits.

 No one is immune: Toddlers on the playground, young adults out for a joy ride, weekend warriors on their mountain bikes, and seniors on stairs.
 However, falls are the single most significant single cause of TBI – 40%, comprised mainly of the youngest and oldest among us.
 Children and young adults predominantly suffer sports-related concussions or other brain injuries, as well as auto accidents.
 In the middle decades, we are most likely to be involved in a motor vehicle accident or an assault.
 Older persons are the most likely to succumb to their injuries.
-Overall, men are three times more likely to die from an injury than are women.
+Overall, men are three times more likely to die from an injury than women.

 The other large class of acquired brain injuries is non-traumatic acquired brain injuries, the vast majority of which are strokes.
 A stroke occurs when the blood supply to part of one’s brain is interrupted or reduced, preventing brain tissue from getting oxygen and nutrients.
 Brain cells begin to die in minutes.
 There are two leading causes of stroke: a blocked artery (ischemic stroke) or leaking or bursting blood vessels (hemorrhagic stroke).
-For a detailed breakdown of causes and symptoms of stroke, read this overview from the Mayo Clinic:
+For a detailed breakdown of the causes and symptoms of stroke, read this overview from the Mayo Clinic:

 Every one of the millions of persons who suffer an ABI begins a journey none of us would choose to take, yet millions inevitably will.
 The BART Foundation provides, in an accessible form, knowledge of safe alternative therapies for brain injuries– which ones are likely to help, where they can be found, and how to afford them.
 We are dedicated to assisting survivors in living more fulfilling, productive, and joyful lives.
 Our outreach includes survivors, caregivers, and health professionals.